 This project will create shooting and explosive demolition ranges and a law enforcement training facility.
-Specifically, the project will include a 50-yard pistol range, a 150-yard rifle range, an 800-yard sniper range, an explosive demolition range, and support areas to include an administrative building with classrooms, restroom facilities, and a parking lot.
+Specifically, the project will include a 50-yard pistol range, a 150-yard rifle range, and support areas to include an administrative building with classrooms, restroom facilities, and a parking lot.
 The existing entrance road to the site is in poor condition and will need to be improved as part of the project.